Why do we need the ActionADE application?

 Existing versus with ActionADE

-The ActionADE platform is an electronic interface and database that can be accessed from within existing electronic medical record systems (EMRs) or through a web page in settings where no EMR exists.
+The ActionADE application is an electronic interface and database that can be accessed from within existing electronic medical record systems or through a web page in settings where no electronical medical record system exists.

-The ActionADE entry form enables structured documentation and retrieval of electronic information related to adverse drug events, using an research-based combination of drop-down form fields.
+The ActionADE entry form enables structured documentation and retrieval of electronic information related to adverse drug events, using a research-based combination of drop-down form fields.

-It retrieves and displays patient-specific adverse drug event information (safety alerts) when clinicians attempt to prescribe or dispense a drug likely to cause harm.
-Once implemented, this technology will provide real-time links between community settings (e.g., pharmacies) and hospitals to create informational continuity across transitions of care.
+Community pharmacy software will then retrieve this patient-specific adverse drug event information from PharmaNet and display safety alerts when clinicians attempt to prescribe or dispense a drug likely to cause harm.
+Once implemented, this technology will provide real-time links between community settings (e.g., pharmacies) and hospitals to create seamless transfer of information between care providers or points of care.

 ActionADE alerts are different because they are generated by a single patient’s individual medical history.
-When the ActionADE platform alerts a physician, the alert is directly relevant to both the patient’s history and the physician’s actions.
-For example, an alert would only arise if the physician tried to prescribe a specific drug that previously caused an ADE in that patient.
-If the doctor prescribed some other drug – one that had not been linked to a previous ADE in that particular patient – then no alert would be generated.
+When the information from the ActionADE application is used to alert a pharmacist, the alert is directly relevant to both the patient’s history and the pharmacist’s actions.
+For example, an alert would only arise if the community pharmacist tried to dispense a specific drug that previously caused an adverse drug event in that patient.
+If the community pharmacist dispensed some other drug – one that had not been linked to a previous adverse drug event in that particular patient – then no alert would be generated.